kasperbrink/markdown-cv/index.md

 * LLM applications in pharma

 *Main achievements*
+- Driving ML use cases in manufacturing for product quality control and contamination detection, including surrounding IT/OT for operations
+- Driving design and implementation of entreprise-wide, GMP compliant ML training pipeline
 - Defining and owning ML/AI vision for Novo Nordisk PS
 - Ensuring LoB knowledge and adoption
-- Driving design and implementation of entreprise-wide, GMP compliant ML training pipeline
 - Point of contact for data platform teams
-- Driving ML use cases in manufacturing for product quality control and contamination detection
 - Member of architechture review board, ensuring compliance for platform inititives
 - Consistent high team satisfaction in bi-annual surveys